caleblopez96/VideoGameApi/VideoGameApi/Notes/notes.md

 ## 2. SET UP TESTING WITH OPENAPI / SCALAR

-When you create an API, you need to also create documentation and you need a way to test it as you work on it.
+When you create an API, you need to create documentation and you need a way to test it as you work on it.
 Previously, the solution was to use Swagger - a UI that allowed you to work with your API, like Postman.
 Since it's no longer being supported, you can use the `OpenAPI` spec or `Scalar` (recommended).

 ### 2.a ENABLING OPENAPI SUPPORT

-If you ✓ enabled OpenAPI support during project creation, the following code (and comments) is auto-generated in Program.cs:
+If you ✓ enabled OpenAPI support during project creation, the following code and comments are auto-generated in Program.cs:

 ```csharp
 // Program.cs